nobodyishappy/tp/docs/UserGuide.md

 #### Saving the data

 AddressBook and TaskList data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Editing the data file

 AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.
 TaskList data are saved automatically as a JSON file `[JAR file location]/data/tasklist.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
 If your changes to the data file makes its format invalid, TeamTracker will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the TeamTracker to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

+### Future updates

+#### Create group `[coming in v2.0]`

+The `Create group` command enables users to select a list of unique individuals from their contacts and create a group comprising those chosen members.

+#### Clear task list `[coming in v2.0]`

+This command will be very similar to the `clear` command, but instead of clearing the person list, this command would clear the task list instead.

-#### Archiving data files `[coming in v2.0]`
+#### Undo a command `[coming in v2.0]`

-_Details coming soon ..._
+The `Undo` command in TeamTracker offers users the convenience of reverting the most recent action with a simple command.
+Whether an accidental deletion or unintended modification, this feature provides you a quick and efficient way to backtrack the last action, restoring the previous state effortlessly.

 --------------------------------------------------------------------------------------------------------------------